Visit

 Learn Foundational Digital Accessibility Concepts

-Accessibility is achieved by following standards set by the Web Content Accessibility Guidelines (WCAG), developed by the World Wide Web Consortium (W3C)
+While total accessibility in all circumstances may not be possible, we can come close by following standards set by the Web Content Accessibility Guidelines (WCAG), developed by the World Wide Web Consortium (W3C)

 State and federal laws mandate that public institutions like Aims Community College develop a plan to meet certain WCAG guidelines.
 Read more about these regulations and standards and the current planning initiative at the College.